 Character merchandising is a clever marketing method through which goods and services similar to well-known imaginary or even real characters are made for appealing customers.
-In other words, it is a profitable manipulation of a renowned personality using their well-recognized national/international appeal.
+In other words, it is a profitable manipulation of a renowned personality using its well-recognized national/international appeal.

-Overtime, the possibilities of character merchandising have amplified in such diverse forms that what perceived as an ancillary source of commercial abuse by the entertainment industry has become the sign in terms of revenue.
+Over time, the possibilities of character merchandising have amplified in such diverse forms that what perceived as an ancillary source of commercial abuse by the entertainment industry has become the sign in terms of revenue.

-From the initial days of character merchandising when Walt Disney Studios began licensing their famous characters in 1930s, to the present day film product placements such as Toy Story where movies are produced around the characters to serve as a medium of promotion of toy characters, character merchandising has evolved as in such versatile forms that their classification in an organized manner is essential to comprehend the true scope of character merchandising and is essential precondition to its study.
+From the initial days of character merchandising when Walt Disney Studios began licensing their famous characters in the 1930s to the present day film product placements such as Toy Story where movies are produced around the characters to serve as a medium of promotion of toy characters, character merchandising has evolved as in such versatile forms that their classification in an organized manner is essential to comprehend the true scope of character merchandising and is an essential precondition to its study.

-Extraordinary development in the advertising industry over time has emphasized how the fame famous characters may it be real or fictional can build cognizance and immensely blow out the admiration of such goods and services.
+Extraordinary development in the advertising industry over time has emphasized how the fame of famous characters may be real or fictional can build cognizance and immensely blow out the admiration of such goods and services.

-The sources of a character in character merchandising can be seen to be taken from various products of a literary work, artistic work or cinematographic work.
+The sources of a character in character merchandising can be seen to be taken from various products of a literary work, artistic work, or cinematographic work.

 THERE ARE THREE TYPES OF CHARACTER MERCHANDISING

 The name ‘Personality Merchandising’ or ‘Reputation Merchandising’ denotes the usage of celebrities or well-known people for marketing.
 It comprises the use of crucial traits of the celebrities, like their picture, voice, name, or other features to endorse goods and services in the market.
 ‘Sach’, a brand named after Sachin Tendulkar, ‘Sauravs’ (which currently is closed), a restaurant in Kolkata named after Saurav Ganguly, perfume by the name of David Beckham are popular examples.